Glucose-6-phosphate dehydrogenase deficiency

 In most cases, hemolytic episodes go away on their own.

 Rarely, kidney failure or death may occur following a severe hemolytic event.

-Persons with G6PD deficiency must strictly avoid things that can trigger an episode.
-Talk to your health care provider about your medications.
+People with G6PD deficiency must strictly avoid things that can trigger an episode.
+Talk to your provider about your medicines.